 - If you have a static IP address at work, one that never changes, you might want to do the majority of your surfing from a different computer.

-- Use this site to see your IP Address.
+- Use this page to see your IP Address.

 - Most people have “leased” IP addresses with their cable-modem or DSL accounts.
 That means your IP won’t change until you turn off your modem.
 So, power it down as often as you feel necessary.